Minituff/nautical-backup/docs/developers/docs.md

 ### Docker

-If Docker is already installed on your machine, then running the docs locally is extrememly easy.
+If Docker is already installed on your machine, then running the docs locally is extremely easy.

 Verify Requirements
 ```bash